bd/twidor/README.md

 When you enable both "show chords" and "show multiple character chords", it further expands the keyboard layout to include labels for multiple character 2-button chords.

 Note that this option affects only the red highlighted "hints".
-Regardless of this setting, the Twiddler can send MCCs, and Twidor will accept MCCs as input.
+Regardless of this setting, the Twiddler can send multiple character chords, and Twidor will accept MCCs as input.

 ## Keymaps | Backspice, TabSpace, Typemax